ThatTotallyRealMyth/OSCP-LinPrivEsc/Linux-PrivEsc.md

 ./pspy32                    # Process monitoring (32-bit)
 ./pspy64                    # Process monitoring (64-bit)
 ./suid3num.py               # Analyze SUID binaries
+```

-#I reccomend running linpeas_fat.sh -e first and formost.
+I reccomend running linpeas_fat.sh -e first and formost.
 Then run linenum.sh -t or lse.sh -l2
-#Make notes in order of priority or your preference of attack.
-For example if linpeas shows a sudo group user, you might want to try to find their creds
+Make notes in order of priority or your preference of attack.
+For example if linpeas shows a sudo group user, you might want to try to find their creds using some of the other commands in this sheet
-```

 ### Advanced Process Monitoring